solidc0re/solidcore-scripts/README.md

 - install and sign hardened kernel (removing any currently implemented kernel hardening)
 - implement pam.d overwrites with stronger defaults
 - add check for users with blank passwords
-- implement improvements to the USBGUard config
+- implement improvements to the USBGuard config
 - progress on getting the hardened malloc to work
 - create scripts to audit all relevant settings on new versions of Fedora to make keeping it up-to-date easier
 - research and possibly implement clam-tk and AIDE
 - research anti-forensic tools
-- improve user interations
+- improve user interactions
 - develop the `-server` flag further to eliminate all user interaction
 - write more documentation/start a Github wiki

 For the next release v0.1.5 alpha:
+- create testing branch for the sake of your sanity and mine
 - get minisign to work properly (dnscrypt-proxy install and updates)
 - user-testing and implement feedback
 - test uninstall process thoroughly